Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 The map shows the area of [[Brokenveil Marsh]].
 On the west side of the tent, a wooden bed frame topped with a dusty mattress is flanked by a bedside table.
 A locked wooden chest lies at the foot of the bed, while a wooden weapon rack and armor stand on the north wall.

-Any character who succeeds on a DC 12 Intelligence ([History](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#History)) check can identify the Dwendalian insignias and medal of rank adorning the armor of Commander Struther Felmont (a lawful neutral, male human [veteran](https://www.dndbeyond.com/monsters/veteran)).
+Any character who succeeds on a DC 12 Intelligence ([History](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#History)) check can identify the Dwendalian insignias and medal of rank adorning the armor of Commander Struther Felmont (a lawful neutral, male [[Humans|human]] [veteran](https://www.dndbeyond.com/monsters/veteran)).
 Felmont prefers the isolation of his command tent to the grim scene inside Pellinost’s chapel, and retreats here whenever the priest conducts his strange exorcisms.
 He carries a key to the main hall ([area V5](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-unwelcome-spirits#V5MainHall "area V5")).

 At the first sight of intruders, Felmont reaches for a horn at his side and sounds the alarm, alerting the guards outside.
 The commander is fearful but stubborn, and parleys with the characters only if his support troops have been routed and he is obviously outnumbered or outclassed.
 If Felmont sounds the horn, six Dwendalian [guards](https://www.dndbeyond.com/monsters/guard) arrive from the training yard within 2 rounds to fight at his side.
 If combat persists, all the remaining guards at Fort Venture eventually join the battle.